reactjs/react.dev/src/content/reference/react/createContext.md

 #### Props {/*provider-props*/}

-* `value`: The value that you want to pass to all the components reading this context inside this provider, no matter how deep.
-The context value can be of any type.
-A component calling [`useContext(SomeContext)`](/reference/react/useContext) inside of the provider receives the `value` of the innermost corresponding context provider above it.
+* `value`: The value that you want to pass to all the components reading this Context inside this provider, no matter how deep.
+The Context value can be of any type.
+A component calling [`useContext(SomeContext)`](/reference/react/useContext) inside of the provider receives the `value` of the innermost corresponding Context provider above it.

 ---

 ### `SomeContext.Consumer` {/*consumer*/}

-Before `useContext` existed, there was an older way to read context:
+Before `useContext` existed, there was an older way to read Context:

 ```js
 function Button() {